refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 One common example of dictionary type errrors, as discussed later in a [later section](#how-to-solve-typescript-mapped-type-keys-problem-type-assertion-with-as), is while iterating over a dictionary via its keys extracted in an array with `Object.keys()`.

 Also, TypeScript's structural typing complements the consistency of structure sought in dictionary entries.
-So, it is essential that we annotate types to dictionary keys and values in TypeScript.
+So, it is essential that we annotate well-defined types to dictionary keys and values in TypeScript.

 ## Dictionaries in TypeScript: How to Apply Type Safety